 use the force of the attacker's movement against them.

 Daito-ryu Aiki-jujutsu uses plenty of atemi striking to vital areas of the body to prepare the attacker for joint locking or throwing.

-Currently, there are a number of organizations that teach Daito-ryu Aikijutsu, each tracing their lineage back to Sokaku Takeda through one of four of his students.
-Master Sagawa and also...
+There are a number of organizations that teach Daito-ryu Aikijutsu, each tracing their lineage back to Sokaku Takeda through one of four of his students.
+Master Sagawa and...

-One of Sokaku's other top students was Master Morihei Ueshiba who went on to found the very popular martial art of Aikido.
+One of Sokaku Takeda's other top students was Master Morihei Ueshiba who went on to found the very popular martial art of Aikido.

 Aikido Success Blueprint gives you Key Action Steps to fast-track your aikido skills.

 Transparent Power - A Secret Teaching Revealed.

 Tatsuo Kimura discusses his unique training with a true Aiki Master

 Tatsuo Kimura, a mathematics professor at the University of Tsukuba, Japan, was a senior student of Master Yukiyoshi Sagawa.
 Kimura runs a small aiki-jujutsu study group in Japan.
 He has written two books about his unique training under Sagawa, titled...

 Transparent Power and Discovering Aiki.